o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-tooltips.md

 ---
+linkTitle: UI Tooltip and Tooltip Display
 description: ' Use tooltip components to give an element a tool tip when hovering over it, and configure its display properties in O3DE''s UI Editor. '
-title: Tooltip Components
+title: UI Tooltip components
+weight: 525
 ---

 You can add either a **Tooltip** component or a **TooltipDisplay** component to an element.
 With these components, you can display a tooltip when hovering over an interactive element.